Toronto Transit Commission fares: Presto ticket

 A Presto ticket is a limited-use, reinforced paper ticket with an embedded electronic chip.
 Like the Presto card, users must tap the Presto ticket on a Presto reader when entering a TTC bus, streetcar or subway station.
 Unlike the Presto card, they do not support concessionary fares; it is valid only for TTC services.
-Unused Presto tickets expire 90 days from the day of purchase.
+Unused Presto tickets expire 90 days from the day of purchase, except for tickets purchased in bulk by non-profit organizations for free distribution to their clients, which are valid for five years from purchase.
 It is still possible to exchange an expired ticket, if unused, for a valid one up to one year past the printed expiration date.

-Presto tickets are accepted at all TTC subway stations.
-However, on surface routes, Presto tickets can only be used within the City of Toronto's limits and at Toronto Pearson International Airport in Mississauga.
-On TTC-operated bus routes that travel into Mississauga (west of Pearson Airport) or York Region (north of Steeles Avenue), where an additional MiWay or YRT fare is required, they cannot be used.
-The Presto ticket is intended for infrequent TTC customers.
+Presto tickets are accepted at all TTC subway stations, including those outside city limits.
+However, on surface routes, Presto tickets can only be used within the City of Toronto's limits (including both sides of Steeles Avenue itself) and at Toronto Pearson International Airport and Renforth station in Mississauga.
+On TTC-operated bus routes that travel into Mississauga (west of Pearson Airport) or York Region (north of Steeles Avenue), where an additional MiWay or York Region Transit (YRT) fare, respectively, is required, they cannot be used.

 There are three types of Presto ticket: 1-ride, 2-ride and day pass.
 Like Presto cards, there is a two-hour transfer window available for 1- and 2-ride Presto tickets.
-The TTC Presto day pass expires at 2:59 a.m. on the day following the ticket's first use.
+The TTC Presto day pass expires at 2:59 a.m. on the calendar day following the ticket's first use.

+Contactless payments by credit or debit card

+Since 15 August 2023, customers are also able to pay single-ride TTC fares by contactless credit and debit cards or mobile wallet by tapping these items on Presto fare readers.
+The charge is the same price as the adult Presto card TTC fare rates and two-hour transfers are also included in the cost of the fare.
+This method does not support concessionary fares for seniors, youths, and those eligible for the Fair Pass program.